Maritime Lynx Farewell

 The Maritime Lynx Farewell Flight

-The four helicopters toured sites that have been associated with the type which included Portland, the Naval Air Station where the maritime Lynx was stationed for over half of its service life, before relocating to RNAS Yeovilton in 1999.
+The four helicopters toured sites associated with the type, including Portland, the Naval Air Station where the maritime Lynx was stationed for over half of its service life, before relocating to RNAS Yeovilton in 1999.
 Also overflown were Devonport, Filton, Weston-Super-Mare, Fleetlands, Portsmouth Harbour, Odiham, the Isle of Dogs, Middle Wallop, Boscombe Down and Compton Abbas.

-One of the Lynx in the formation, XZ689 (314), first flew in December 1978 which makes it one of the eldest surviving of the type that is still in an airworthy condition.
+One of the Lynx in the formation, XZ689 (314), first flew in December 1978, making it one of the eldest surviving of the type that is still in an airworthy condition.

-The photograph show the Lynx formation landing back at Yeovilton at the conclusion of the farewell flight.
+The photographs show the Lynx formation landing back at Yeovilton at the conclusion of the farewell flight.

-The four helicopters toured sites that have been associated with the type which included Portland, the Naval Air Station where the maritime Lynx was stationed for over half of its service life, before relocating to RNAS Yeovilton in 1999.
+The four helicopters toured sites associated with the type, including Portland, the Naval Air Station where the maritime Lynx was stationed for over half of its service life, before relocating to RNAS Yeovilton in 1999.
 Also overflown were Devonport, Filton, Weston-Super-Mare, Fleetlands, Portsmouth Harbour, Odiham, the Isle of Dogs, Middle Wallop, Boscombe Down and Compton Abbas.

-One of the Lynx in the formation, XZ689 (314), first flew in December 1978 which makes it one of the eldest surviving of the type that is still in an airworthy condition.
+One of the Lynx in the formation, XZ689 (314), first flew in December 1978, making it one of the eldest surviving of the type that is still in an airworthy condition.

-The photograph show the Lynx formation landing back at Yeovilton at the conclusion of the farewell flight.
+The photographs show the Lynx formation landing back at Yeovilton at the conclusion of the farewell flight.

 Decommissioning Of The Maritime Lynx